Go to main content

 Actions in process

-HI is currently supporting Niger's vulnerable populations and people with disabilities, helping the country's various humanitarian actors to adopt an inclusive response.
-To ensure that the specific needs of vulnerable populations and people with disabilities are taken into account, our programme conducts studies on existing barriers, raises awareness among associations and communities and strengthens the inclusive dimension of other humanitarian actors' interventions.
-The teams provide support for inclusion at central level, in various clusters and working groups.
+HI is currently supporting Niger's vulnerable populations and people with disabilities by helping other humanitarian actors in the country to adopt an inclusive response.
+Our programme is conducting studies on existing barriers, raising awareness among associations and communities and strengthening the inclusive dimension of their interventions.
+We are also providing support for inclusion at central level, in various clusters and in working groups.

 HI is also implementing a project to strengthen the resilience and social cohesion of vulnerable populations in cross-border regions by supporting community-run projects.
 Our teams organise the distribution of kits and shelters to cover the basic needs of vulnerable populations and assist local actors in addressing mental health and psychosocial support needs.
 They also organise risk education sessions and training within the communities.

-Given the risks of malnutrition caused by natural disasters or armed conflicts, the programme supports the families of children suffering from acute malnutrition.
-To this end, our teams organise discussion groups and offer physiotherapy sessions to stimulate young children.
+Given the risks of malnutrition caused by natural disasters or armed conflicts, HI’s programme is supporting the families of children suffering from acute malnutrition, organising discussion groups and providing physiotherapy sessions to stimulate young children.
+We are also setting up welcoming and adapted reception areas and training health workers in the signs of malnutrition.

-Lastly, although Niger is the country with the youngest population in the world, the school enrolment rate remains very low, especially among children with disabilities.
+HI is supporting very vulnerable households by distributing food aid and carrying out awareness-raising campaigns to promote safe nutritional practices in order to reduce health risks.
+Our programme is working with the health authorities to put in place an adapted health protocol at the national level that will ensure adequate care for malnourished children.
+Lastly, despite Niger being the country with the youngest population in the world, the school enrolment rate remains very low, especially among children with disabilities.
 Through our inclusive education project, HI helps children with disabilities to access and remain in primary education.
-This involves strengthening the capacities and training of teachers, working to identify and follow-up children with disabilities and raising community awareness of disability issues.
+This involves strengthening the capacities and improving the training of teachers, school counsellors and parent-teachers associations, identifying and following up on children with disabilities and raising community awareness of disability issues.
+In addition, our programme is making the buildings more accessible in order to guarantee the right to education for all children.

 Situation of the country

-Niger is a Sahelian country experiencing rapid growth, but a large part of its population lives in poverty.
+Niger is situated in the Sahel region.
+The country is experiencing rapid demographic growth, but a large part of its population lives in poverty.
 Education is an absolute priority, as half of the population is currently under the age of 15.

 Niger, which has a surface area of 1,267,000 km2, has three climate zones: the north is dry and arid; the centre is a Sahelian zone with average rainfall; and the south has high rainfall.
 As a result, the country is prone to droughts and floods.
-Niger’s economy is largely based on agriculture and livestock and both of these activities are at risk of climate-related disasters.
+Niger’s economy is largely based on agriculture and livestock and both of these activities are vulnerable to climate-related disasters.
+Despite some improvement over the last few decades, the social situation is still marked by extreme poverty.
+According to World Bank statistics, the level of extreme poverty in Niger was almost 41.8% in 2023, affecting more than 10 million people.

 Programme opened in: 2006